-The Trump shutdown is hurting hundreds of thousands of federal workers and the millions of people we serve.
+The Trump shutdown hurt hundreds of thousands of federal workers and the millions of people we serve.

 Special assistance for FISE members